Qabel/qabel.github.io/Qabel-Client-Drop.md

-# Qabel client drop
+# Qabel client messages
-## The structure and encryption of Qabel drops, transported using the Qabel Drop protocol.
+## The structure and encryption of Qabel messages, transported using the Qabel Drop protocol.

 ### Terminology